Central Medical College

 During the decade in which Central Medical College was in existence, the population of St. Joseph grew from 70,000 to more than 100,000.
 This allowed the college to advertise that “types of almost every disease were exhibited” for clinical work.
 In addition to the free clinic, dispensary, and emergency hospital located at the college, students had access to St. Joseph’s Hospital, operated by the Sisters of Charity; the City Hospital, the County Hospital and the State Lunatic Hospital.
 Also there was no shortage of cadavers for dissecting.

 College Football Data Warehouse shows only one game—a 34-0 loss to neighbor and rival Ensworth Medical College in 1901.
 But newspapers show activity in 1898—a 36-0 loss to University Medical College in Kansas City, in addition to games against the University of Kansas, Midland College and Hiawatha, KS.

 In 1901 the announcement first mentions football, noting that “in past years the team has given, both in and out of the City, a number of public exhibitions with very good showing.”
-That year the team played close to a complete schedule, meeting Kirksville Osteopathic College, Amity College, Kansas City Dental College, as well as St. Joseph High School, independent teams from Emporia and Hiawatha and the Ensworth game.
+That year the team played close to a complete schedule, meeting Kirksville Osteopathic College, Amity College, Kansas City Dental College, and Ensworth-- as well as St. Joseph High School, and independent teams from Emporia and Hiawatha.

 Student feeling about football was so strong that they made headlines in 1901 by hissing Professor R.S.
 Carpenter from the stage when he stated, “The Lord never intended you fellows for football players.”
 Many threatened to transfer.